- Home

 Hit the sales

 Pre-Christmas shopping may be all about gifting, but January is the time to treat yourself.
 Make the most of the sales and flit between the shops in the city, from the tech steals in Arnotts on Abbey Street to the designer bargains in Brown Thomas on Grafton Street.
-When you’ve finished on Grafton Street, be sure to explore the side streets nearby, from the independent shops on Drury Street and George's Street Arcade to the boutiques of the Powerscourt Centre.
-Try Article for cool homeware, or MoMuse for fine gold jewellery (you can get more ideas for design and craft shops here).
+When you’ve finished on Grafton Street, be sure to explore the side streets nearby, from the design and craft shops on Drury Street and George's Street Arcade to the boutiques of the Powerscourt Centre.
+Try Article for cool homeware, MoMuse for fine gold jewellery, and hit Temple Bar for vintage shopping.

 Have a laugh